opensearch-project/project-website/_posts/2023-05-04-segment-replication.md

 * Your cluster deployment has low replica counts (1--2 replicas).
 This is typically true for log analytics deployments.
 * Your deployment has a high ingestion rate and relatively low search volume.
 * Your application is not sensitive to replication lag.
-* The network bandwidth between the nodes is ample for the high volume of data transfer between nodes in segment replication configuration.
+* The network bandwidth between the nodes is ample for the high volume of data transfer between nodes required for segment replication.

-We recommend using **document replication** in the following use cases where segment replication does not work well:
+We recommend using **document replication** in the following use cases, where segment replication does not work well:

 * Your cluster deployment has high replica counts (more than 3) and you value low replication lag.
-This is typically true for search deployments.
+This is typically true of search deployments.
 * Your deployment cannot tolerate replication lag.
-In deployments such as search, where the data consistency between all replicas is critical, we do not recommend segment replication because of its high latency.
+In deployments such as search deployments, where the data consistency between all replicas is critical, we do not recommend segment replication because of its high latency.
-* In instances of insufficient network bandwidth for expedient data transfer for the number of replicas.
+* Your deployment has insufficient network bandwidth for expedient data transfer for the number of replicas.

 You can validate the replication lag across your cluster with the [CAT Segment Replication API](https://opensearch.org/docs/latest/api-reference/cat/cat-segment-replication/).

-See the [Benchmarks](#benchmarks) section for benchmarking test results with various cluster configurations and results discussion.
+See the [Benchmarks](#benchmarks) section for benchmarking test results.

 ## Segment replication backpressure